richardjmin/PracticeMakesPerfect/README.md

 # PracticeMakesPerfect
-This project is to practice.
+This project is to practice my coding skills.